blockfrost/blockfrost.dev/docs/start-building/webhooks/webhooks-conditions.md

 id: webhooks-conditions
 ---

 Optionally you can create up to 5 trigger conditions for the webhook.
 Only events that met all of the conditions will be sent to your endpoint.
 Condition rule consist of a field, a value and an operator.
-You can choose from predefined conditions fields or create a custom JSONPath query extracting the field you want to match.
+You can choose from predefined condition fields or create a custom JSONPath query extracting the field you want to match.

 ## Predefined conditions